acgd-webdev-5/final-portfolio-website/README.md

 **Really sweat all the details—it should be dripping with sweaty, awesome—*you*—details.**

-*If **Javascript** will help **improve** your website now is the time to add it—but if Javascript creates distractions don’t add any.*
+*If **JavaScript** will help **improve** your website now is the time to add it—but if JavaScript creates distractions don’t add any.*

-**You will get really bad marks for non-functional Javascript—if you can’t execute it well, don’t do any.**
+**You will get really bad marks for non-functional JavaScript—if you can’t execute it well, don’t do any.**

 *p.s. — don’t forget a favicon.*